 Not available on streaming platforms yet

-I was disappointed when I compared different distributors like Distrokid, LANDR, imusician and tested one of them, CDBaby, to release the first version of my album in 2021.
+I was disappointed when I compared different distributors like Distrokid, LANDR, imusician and tested one of them, CDBaby, to release the first version of my album.

 One of the most significant inconveniences was when I realized my album was published under another artist on Deezer!
 I could also not edit or use my art on TikTok or Instagram.
 No way I could upload a video with my music.